Kxanx1538/hybrid-zero-trust-architecture/README.md

 ---

 > 🧭 Want to see this in action or talk shop?
-Let’s connect on [LinkedIn](https://linkedin.com/in/aisha-3136031a0i) or [GitHub Discussions](https://github.com)!
+Let’s connect on [LinkedIn](https://linkedin.com/in/aisha-3136031a0i)!